FormalSAT/trestle/README.md

 # Trestle

 Trestle is a collection of utilities for SAT work.
-This includes:
+It includes:
 - Encoding utilities
 - Solver APIs
 - Printers and parsers for common file formats